 Tejasvi Kothapalli

-I am a first-year Vision Science PhD student at UC Berkeley.
-I am in the the Active Vision and Neural Computation Lab and advised by Professor Jacob Yates.
-I am working at the intersection of computational neuroscience and computer vision.
+I am a second-year Vision Science PhD student at UC Berkeley.
+I am in the Active Vision and Neural Computation Lab and advised by Professor Jacob Yates.
+I am also a part of the Redwood Center for Theoretical Neuroscience directed by Professor Bruno Olshausen.
+I am incredibly grateful to be able to collaborate with Professor Alex Huk and Postdoctoral Scholar Declan Rowley, working alongside them to study the neural recordings they collect from primates.
+I work at the intersection of neuroscience and artificial intelligence, an area known as NeuroAI.
 I am generously funded by the CIVO Fellowship.

 email: tejasvi.kothapalli [at sign] berkeley.edu